PADI Advanced Open Water Diver Course, UK or Malta

 UK: Not included in the price is transportation to the dive sites, entry to the lakes (£15-25 per day), additional air fills at £5 each plus food and drinks.

 MALTA: We will email you prices and availability before taking any payment.

 One reason you’ll love the Advanced Open Water Diver course is that you and your instructor choose from several types of Adventure Dives to complete your course.
 You can try your hand at digital underwater photography, diving on a wreck, peak performance buoyancy and much more.

 Each Adventure Dive in the PADI Advanced Open Water Diver course is credited towards the first dive of the corresponding PADI Specialty Diver course.
 Complete 5 Specialties and you could become a MASTER SCUBA DIVER.

 Advanced UK Dive Sites

 Our Advanced Open Water course is conducted at Mercers Lake on the Saturday and either St. Andrews Lake or Vobster Quay, Somerset on the Sunday.

 MercersLake is a very safe inland lake specifically for scuba divers.
 It is relatively shallow so is perfect for practicing learning to use a dry suit, fine tuning your buoyancy, and learning to navigate.

-NDAC is a deep inland dive site and can be dived all year round and in all weather conditions.
-It has loads of great attractions such as helicopters, planes you can swim through, double-decker bus and lots of other surprises.
+Vobster is a deep inland dive site and can be dived all year round and in all weather conditions.
+It has loads of great attractions such as helicopters, armoured personnel carriers, and lots of other surprises.